Babel (film): Writing

 In one of the earlier drafts of the script written by Guillermo Arriaga, the Japanese deaf girl was originally a Spanish girl who had recently become blind.

-Earlier the main leading couple problems were infidelities, but a child death was introduced to allow Pitt to understand better his character.
+Earlier, the leading couple's problems were infidelities, but a child death was introduced to allow Pitt to better understand his character.

-According to Alejandro González Iñárritu the locations of the film played a key role in his life.
-He made a life changing travel to Morocco at 17.
-In his previous travels to Japan he was convinced to return with a camera someday, and finally his own move from Mexico to the USA was also present in the film.
+According to Alejandro González Iñárritu, the locations of the film played a key role in his life.
+He made a life changing trip to Morocco at 17.
+In his previous travels to Japan, he was convinced to return with a camera someday, and finally his own move from Mexico to the USA was also present in the film.